 Some thermometers can be calibrated by simply holding down a button for a certain amount of time.
 If you are unsure if you can calibrate your thermometer you might need to research the make and model of it online.
 I like to buy thermometers that can be calibrated, like the Lavatools Javelin Pro Duo.
 I haven’t needed to calibrate mine yet, but it is nice to know I have that option.

-Here is a selection of digital meat thermometers that can be calibrated:
+Here are some digital meat thermometers that can be calibrated:

 |Kizen Instant Read Meat Thermometer - Best Waterproof Ultra Fast Thermometer with Backlight & Calibration.
 Kizen Digital Food Thermometer for Kitchen, Outdoor Cooking, BBQ, and Grill!||Buy Now|